-The gift from the Dee J. Kelly Foundation—named for the late, distinguished alumnus of GW Law—the law school is renaming the Law Learning Center in his honor.
+In recognition of the generous gift from the Dee J. Kelly Foundation—named for the late, distinguished alumnus of GW Law—the law school is renaming the Law Learning Center in his honor.

 In a new SCOTUSblog post, Professor Theresa A. Gabaldon writes that the "most interesting aspect of" SCOTUS decision this week in SEC whistleblower case "was the court's handling of Chevron" in her analysis of the Digital Realty Trust v.
 Somers opinion.

 GW Today paid tribute to Ms. Cooper Cafritz, JD '71, an outspoken social activist who was a champion of the arts and education in Washington, D.C.
 She passed away on Sunday, February 18.